I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 #1.
 The first thing to do when the baby rolls over is to make sure it is not creating a sleeping hazard.
 If you used to swaddle your baby during sleep, then you should stop swaddling at once.
 A swaddled baby should never be placed down to sleep on their stomach.
 Also, all that moving around will no doubt tug at the swaddling blanket which may come loose and thus create a major risk for suffocation.
 Instead of swaddling, invest in a sleep sack now.
 This will provide a cozy environment for the baby while keeping their hands mostly free.

 #3.
 Pediatricians recommend putting the baby to sleep on their back and let them stay asleep if they have learned to roll from back to stomach and to the back again.
-However, if the baby has not learned two ways rolling then, most parents find that rolling the baby back on to their back, will help especially if they wake up crying after rolling over.
+However, if the baby has not learned two ways of rolling then, most parents find that rolling the baby back onto their back, will help especially if they wake up crying after rolling over.
 There is no proper ‘cure’ to it.
 It is a natural process of growth.
 So, you can’t really do anything to stop it.
 Thankfully, this phase is short-lived and your baby will be able to do two ways rolling in about 2-3 weeks.
 Till then many parents will try this temporary way out.

 #4.
 Give them lots of tummy time during the day so they can develop their back and neck muscles quickly which will enable them to learn to roll over to their back as soon as possible.

 #5.
 If your baby wakes up in the middle of the night from rolling and can’t roll onto his back yet, then you can also consider buying a positioned swaddle or sleeper that helps you in keeping baby position on to their backs.
-Though sometimes it may also make baby frustrated because they can’t roll in their crib anymore which can create different sleeping troubles.
+Though sometimes it may also make babies frustrated because they can’t roll in their crib anymore which can create different sleeping troubles.

 #6.
 Don’t be anxious now that your little one has developed the strength to roll over; they have also learned to sense the trouble when sleeping.
 This means the baby is less likely to be stuck in a position that will compromise their breathing.
 Also after six months, the risk of SIDS starts to decline though it is still recommended to put the baby to sleep on their back in the crib but do not worry when they flip the moment you put them to sleep on their back.